-Lines 1(a) -1(c): Enter the amount of interest paid to the appropriate related entities shown on lines 1(a) through 3(a).
+Lines 1(a) to 3(a): Enter the amount of interest paid to the appropriate related entities shown on Lines 1 through 3.
 Attach additional copies of the form or a separate schedule if more than three related entities.

 Lines 1(b) -3(b): Enter the amount of royalties or other intangible expenses paid to related entities.
 Attach additional forms or a schedule, if necessary.